antonfirsov/docs/2020/09-Sep/DotNetLiveTV/dotnet-livetv.md

 ## More to come!
 Be sure to bookmark [live.dot.net](https://live.dot.net) as we are living streaming 5 days a week and adding even more shows soon!
+If you are looking for even more great developer video content be sure to checkout [Microsoft Learn TV](https://docs.microsoft.com/learn/tv?WT.mc_id=livetv-blog-jamont) where in addition to some of the shows from .NET Live TV you will find 24 hour a day streaming content of all topics.